Remember when Michele Bachmann was almost president of the United States?

 Trump’s popularity should not be altogether dismissed.
 Anecdotal evidence suggests his unapologetic and often over-the-top rhetoric resonates with rightwingers who are frustrated about the slow economic recovery, angry about almost eight years of Democratic Party government and desperate to “take their country back.”

-But voters also admit they don’t really know what policies Trump advocates — and they’re not helped by the fact that the billionaire seems to change his views whenever it’s convenient.
-Once they start listening to more than a few soundbites on the evening news, Republicans are likely to decide Trump really isn’t the best candidate and move on, just as they did four years ago.
+But voters also admit they don’t really know what Trump stands for — and they’re not helped by the fact that the self-described billionaire seems to change his views whenever it’s convenient.
+Once they start listening to more than a few soundbites on the evening news, Republicans are likely to decide that Trump isn’t the best candidate and move on, just as they did four years ago.

 Polls that ask whether people like certain politicians at this point don’t really predict how voters will feel about those same politicians down the road.
 And perceived electability in November 2016 is a major reason to support a candidate, both for voters as well as for party insiders.

-FiveThirtyEight keeps track of party endorsements and shows former Florida governor Jeb Bush and incumbent New Jersey governor Chris Christie ahead, if not far.
-Compared to Hillary Clinton, who has already been endorsed by almost three hundred sitting Democrats, the Republican frontrunners would seem to hardly deserve the label.
+FiveThirtyEight keeps track of party endorsements and shows former Florida governor Jeb Bush and incumbent New Jersey governor Chris Christie ahead, albeit not far.
+Compared to Hillary Clinton, who has already been endorsed by almost 300 sitting Democrats, the Republican frontrunners hardly deserve the label at this point.